pncsoares/dotnet-rabbitmq/README.md

 - **AMQP 1.0** - it is a newer version than the AMQP 0-9-1 but it is completely different, much more complex and, according to the documentation, it is not supported by most of the clients
 - **HTTP and WebSocket**

+## Exchanges

+### What is an exchange? 🤔

+They are exchanges for messages.
+Just like stock exchanges where people exchanges stocks, a seller sells stock to a buyer.
+The exchange acts as a router of the stocks.

+Similarly, exchanges in RabbitMQ routes messages from a producer to a single or a group of consumers.

+An exchange uses header attributes, routing keys and binding to route messages.

+> ### ⚠️ Important note
+>
+> In RabbitMQ, messages are never published to a queue, they always goes through an exchange.
+If we don't specify an exchange, RabbitMQ uses the default exchange behind the hood (AMQP default).
+>
+> In the examples 1 and 2 we are passing `string.Empty` in the first parameter (exchange) of the `BasicPublish` method? 👇
+>
+> ```csharp
+> channel.BasicPublish(string.Empty, "demo-queue", null, body);
+> ```
+>
+> What this does is to use the default exchange.

+### Types of exchanges

+#### Direct

+Direct exchange uses routing keys in the header to identify which queue the message should be sent to.

+Routing key is a header value set by the producer.
+The consumer uses the routing key to bind to the queue.
+The exchange does exact match of routing key values.

+#### Topic

+Topic exchange also uses routing key but it does not do an exact match on the routing key.
+Instead it does a pattern match based on the pattern.

+#### Headers

+Header exchange routes the message based on header values and are very similar to Topic exchange.

+#### Fanout

+As the name suggests, fanout exchange routes messages to all the queues bound to it.

+> We have examples for all of this types of exchanges (find them below)

 # Setup

 ## How to install RabbitMQ